-Some books are made to be savoured and admired, but other addictive page-turners are designed to be torn through in a single weekend.
-The thrillers I share in this list?
+Some books are made to be savoured and admired, but other unputdownable page-turners are designed to be torn through in a single weekend.
+The new thrillers I share in this list?
 They absolutely fit best in the second category.

 You’re in the right place if you want twisty psychological thrillers, suspense novels that will leave you guessing, and mysteries that take up all your free time until you reach the last page.

 Whether you’re looking for perfect vacation reads, escapist books for your commute, or just unputdownable writing, read on for the best new thrillers for 2023.